 Proper Footwear

 Your footwear choices have a huge impact on your overall foot health.
-When purchasing shoes, always consider the activity which you intend to use them to reduce risk of injury.
+When purchasing shoes, always consider the activity for which you intend to use them to reduce risk of injury.
 Shoes are typically made with a certain purpose in mind.
 In addition, try to limit the use of high heels, ballet flats, flip flops, and other shoes that do not offer any support or cushioning.
 Finally, always buy your shoes according to your foot shape and size.
 Don’t try to fit a wide foot into a narrow, pointed shoe.

 Regular Self Examination